2710 Monitoring Visits and Contacts

 • follow terms of the contract or applicable rules; or

-• provide services which may or may not have had an adverse effect on the individual.
+• provide services that may or may not have had an adverse effect on the person.

-Complaints of a regulatory nature about nursing facilities, home and community support service agencies, intermediate care facilities, assisted living facilities, day activity and health services, prescribed pediatric extended care centers, and Home and Community-based Services and Texas Home Living providers should be reported to Consumer Rights and Services at 1-800-458-9858 or crscomplaints@hhsc.state.tx.us to generate an investigation by Regulatory Services.
+Report complaints of a regulatory nature about nursing facilities, home and community support service agencies, intermediate care facilities, assisted living facilities, day activity and health services, prescribed pediatric extended care centers, and Home and Community-based Services and Texas Home Living providers to Consumer Rights and Services at 800-458-9858 or ciicomplaints@hhs.texas.gov to generate an investigation by HHSC Regulatory Services.

-If service delivery issues cannot be resolved within 10 working days of the initial receipt of a report or becoming aware of service delivery issues, the case worker must:
+If service delivery issues cannot be resolved within 10 business days of the initial receipt of a report or of becoming aware of service delivery issues, the caseworker must:

-• inform the individual of his right to call the HHS Office of the Ombudsman to register a complaint regarding the provider, including a Consumer Directed Services agency (CDSA); and
+• inform the person of their right to call the HHS Office of the Ombudsman to register a complaint about the provider, including a Consumer Directed Services (CDS) agency; and

-• inform the individual of his right to choose another provider.
+• inform the person of their right to choose another provider.

-The case worker must make the report to the HHS Office of the Ombudsman within three working days after the 10-working-day resolution period ends.
+The caseworker must make the report to the HHS Office of the Ombudsman within three business days after the 10 business day resolution period ends.

 2740 Fraud Detection and Documentation